List of Twin Peaks characters: Nadine Hurley

-Nadine Hurley, played by Wendy Robie, is married to Big Ed and is well known in the town for her ferocity and eccentricity.
-Nadine wears a patch over her left eye, having lost it in a hunting accident on their honeymoon.
+Nadine Hurley, played by Wendy Robie, is married to Ed and well known in the town for her ferocity and eccentricity.
+She wears a patch over her left eye, having lost it in a hunting accident on their honeymoon.
 Ed's guilt over the accident (and other things) is perhaps all that holds together their mostly unhappy marriage, as he would rather have married Norma Jennings, his high-school sweetheart.

 Nadine spends the first few episodes of the series in a state of obsession with trying to create the world's first completely silent drape-runners.
-She is successful when her husband, Ed, accidentally spills mechanical grease on the cotton balls she is fixing to the runners.
-Nadine initially thinks this will make them both very rich, but alas it does not, because she was refused a patent, and she gives up hope that it could ever sell.
+She is successful when Ed accidentally spills mechanical grease on the cotton balls she is affixing to the runners.
+Nadine initially thinks this will make them both very rich, but it does not, because she is refused a patent, and she gives up hope that it will ever sell.
 She subsequently attempts suicide by overdosing on pills.

-After falling into a coma instead, Nadine awakes believing herself to be a teenager in high school and, incidentally, just dating her husband.
-Her superhuman strength (already present in season one) allows her to enter the school's wrestling team—the first female to do so.
+After falling into a coma, Nadine awakes believing herself to be a teenager in high school and, incidentally, just dating her husband.
+Her superhuman strength (already present in season one) allows her to join the school's wrestling team—the first female to do so.
 Though the cause of her memory loss is left largely to the viewer's imagination, adrenaline is circuitously mentioned at one point by Dr. Hayward.

 As season two progresses, Nadine and Ed decide to "break up", and she begins pursuit of teenage Mike Nelson (captain of the Twin Peaks wrestling team).
-This in turn leaves Ed free to pursue his true love, Norma.
+This leaves Ed free to pursue his true love, Norma.

 In the final episode of the original series, Nadine suffers a blow to the head that results in the loss of her delusions of teenhood.
-Apparently, she has no memory of anything that has occurred since her suicide attempt.
+She has no memory of anything that occurred since her suicide attempt.
 25 years later, Nadine is an avid viewer of Lawrence Jacoby's "Dr. Amp" web series and has turned her silent drape-runners into a business.